-The University Unions department reflects a broad range of programs and services, which represent all members of the university community.
-The University Unions facilities are the gathering places for the campus, with meeting rooms, assembly spaces, lounges and support services available.
+The University Unions Department reflects a broad range of programs, facilities and services created to build a sense of community for the campus as a whole.
+The facilities are the gathering places for the campus, with meeting rooms, assembly spaces, lounges and support services available.
 They are places where ideas come to life, learning is put into practice and the various constituencies of the campus find common ground.

-The University Unions department is comprised of the following units:
+University Unions is comprised of the following units: